What is the Difference Between MDM, EMM, and UEM?

 And finally, it reached the stage of EMM).
 EMM is nothing more than the combination of an MDM and MAM solutions equipped with a secure container that keeps business data secure.
 An EMM solution in addition to MDM offers Mobile App Management, Mobile Content Management, App Wrapping and Containerization.
 EMM is a complete package of services which offers complete data security on BYOD and Dedicated Devices (formerly called COSU or Corporate-Owned Single-Use) for enterprises.

 While MAM and MDM solutions were going through continuous upgradations to match the growing needs of data security in enterprises, BYOD as a concept came into picture which allowed the end users to bring in their own mobile devices and get them enrolled into IT’s corporate resources.
 BYOD is enabled through the concept of containerization, letting the IT Admin segregate company and personal data on the same handheld.
 It helps the IT Admin create encrypted, policy-enabled and distinct containers in employee’s personal devices to use browser apps and deliver specific email and data.

 Simply put, the main difference between MDM and EMM is that MDM manages all the features of the device while EMM manages the entire device.
 EMM provides policy compliance, app customization, data and document security and incorporates into the network directory services.

-The move from MDM to EMM has been quite rapid as more organizations are realizing the need to protect their networks and ensure data compliance, they are quickly switching from MDM to EMM solutions.
-As new progressive technologies entering the global market, the world is moving towards a new set of EMM solutions like Unified Endpoint Management (UEM) which allows the businesses to manage all the endpoints like laptops, mobiles, tablets, PCs, printers and wearables using a single extensive EMM solution.
+As more enterprises become aware of the need to safeguard their networks and ensure data compliance, they are quickly switching from MDM to EMM solutions.
+As new progressive technologies make their way into the global market, the world is moving towards advanced mobility management solutions such as Unified Endpoint Management (UEM).
+UEM enables businesses to manage all endpoints such as laptops, mobile phones, tablets, PCs, printers, and wearables using a single comprehensive EMM solution.